 - Airlock and matching rubber bung to fit carboy

 - Two 2L bottles and caps.

-If you need to acquire the last few items on the list, I suggest connecting with FH Steinbart (my local homebrew store here in Portland) or your local homebrew store.
+If you need to acquire the last few items on the list, I suggest connecting with FH Steinbart (my local homebrew store here in Portland who also ship nationwide) or your local homebrew store.

 See you in class!